Rongronggg9/power-profiles-daemon/README.md

 governor that allows for the "Energy vs Performance Hints" to be taken into consideration.

 For more information, please refer to the [AMD P-State scaling driver documentation](https://www.kernel.org/doc/html/v6.3/admin-guide/pm/amd-pstate.html).

+### Panel power savings

+Laptops with integrated Radeon graphics have a dedicated hardware function to decrease panel power consumption in exchange for color accuracy.
+This function is used when the system is on battery and the user has selected the "balanced" or "power-saver" profiles.

+If you decide that you don't like how this behaves, you can disable the function in one of two ways:

+1. Adding `amdgpu.abmlevel=0` to the kernel command line.
+This will disable abm value changes entirely.
+2. By using `POWER_PROFILE_DAEMON_ACTION_BLOCK=amdgpu_panel_power` in the
+   `power-profiles-daemon` environment as described below.
+This will allow you to still change values manually in sysfs but `power-profiles-daemon` will not change anything.

 ## Testing